"You ever get mistaken for gay?"

-People have told me I look like Ryan Reynolds—which I’ll take—and David Duchovny (during his X-Files years), which I’d also take.
-The gay thing doesn’t bother me because I assume he thought other people would think I was gay because I dress well and shower daily.
+People have told me I look like Ryan Reynolds—which I’ll take—and David Duchovny (during his X-Files years), which I’ll also take.
+The gay comment doesn’t bother me because I assume he thought other people would think I was gay because I dress well and shower daily.

 Anyway, let’s wrap it up, shall we?